 Net Worth: $1.3 billion

-Born in West Germany, Zygi Wilf’s parents are Polish Jews and Holocaust survivors from Nazi-occupied Poland.
-Wilf has made his fortune in real estate and has been a steady NFL owner.
-Wilf was integral to the Vikings lobbying for their new U.S. Bank Stadium, which opened in July 2016 on the site of the former Metrodome.
-Wilf made his first significant staffing decision this offseason when he fired general manager Rick Spielman and head coach Mike Zimmer who had been there since before he purchased the team.
-Kwesi Adofo-Mensah and Kevin O’Connell were pegged as the organization’s future, and they will help dictate Wilf’s future perception as an owner.
+Born in West Germany to parents who were Holocaust survivors, Zygi Wilf has been a steadying presence for the Vikings.
+He was integral to the team lobbying for their new U.S. Bank Stadium, which opened in July 2016 on the site of the former Metrodome.
+Wilf’s decision last year to replace general manager Rick Spielman and head coach Mike Zimmer with Kwesi Adofo-Mensah and Kevin O’Connell, respectively, will help dictate Wilf’s future perception as an owner.

 Net Worth: $20.3 billion

 Following her brother Paul Allen’s death in 2018, Jody Allen took over controlling the interest of the Seahawks.
-Paul also previously owned the Portland Trail Blazers, and Jody now owns them as well.
-Paul’s trust dictates that the sports franchises be sold upon his death.
-Still, Pete Carroll confirmed publicly that he has received no indication from Jody that she is entertaining a sale in the immediate future.
-May 2, 2024, is the date to watch here as the Seahawks would no longer have to turn over 10% of the gross sale price to the state of Washington after that date, per the Public Stadium Authority.
+Paul’s trust dictates that the sports franchises be sold upon his death, and that will likely happen after May 2, 2024, when the Seahawks would no longer have to turn over 10% of the gross sale price to the state of Washington.
 In the meantime, Jody Allen will keep the Seahawks steady under solid management from Caroll and general manager John Schneider.

 #10: John Mara and Steve Tisch, New York Giants